santhush2001/Food-delevery/README.md

 - **Backend** can be deployed on [Render](https://render.com/), [Railway](https://railway.app/), or Docker/Heroku setups.
 - Make sure to set up environment variables and allowed hosts accordingly.

----

-## 📸 Screenshots

-> _You can add some screenshots here of your UI, API docs, or admin panel for better visibility._

----

-## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/your-repo/issues).

-1. Fork the repo
-2. Create your branch: `git checkout -b feature/my-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-feature`
-5. Open a pull request